goatsman/Processing/README.md

-# Processing
+# Processing handshake with Arduino
-Code samples from processing